 This increased accessibility means not only can our loved ones reach us at any time, but so can work.
 If your employer or client legitimately needs to reach you during off hours, make sure you set clear limits on what you are willing to accept during those off hours and stick to your guns!
-Of course there are emergencies and exceptions, but your personal time is precious.
-While you’re at it, invest some time to learn how to manage your email more efficiently so it doesn’t run your over.
+Of course, there are emergencies and exceptions, but your personal time is precious.
+While you’re at it, invest some time to learn how to manage your email more efficiently so it doesn’t run you over.

 Take a Break

-Always make room for down time.
+Always make room for downtime.
 It doesn’t have to be a fancy vacation resort or require travel away from home, just some time for you to mentally get away and re-charge.

-A day at the beach, or an afternoon at the park will do.
+A day at the beach or an afternoon at the park will do.
 Just anywhere you can be and not think about bills, work, or whatever tensions you may have.
 It’s important to take time for yourself, so do it!
 You’ll feel better with a fresh outlook.

 Find a small way to treat yourself each month or a few times a week.
 Take the dog for a walk, go sit in the sun, sign up for a yoga class at your local gym or community center, read a chapter in a fiction novel, take a friend to lunch.
 There are a million little treats that will brighten your day and take some of the edge off.
 Indulge in these small pleasures on a regular basis and you’ll find your days are easier to get through!